bertreb/pimatic-sounds/README.md

 # pimatic-sounds
-Pimatic plugin for playing sounds and tts sentences on Chromecast devices
+Pimatic plugin for playing mp3 files and tts sentences on Chromecast devices

 Install the plugin via the plugin page of Pimatic or add the following in config.json
 ```